-Element Description Naming convention Class Section 1.13.1 of something.
-Classes are defined as declaring variables DataFrameGenerator, FitsArchive Interface Section 1.13.2.1 method definitions and constant values.
-It can later be Names have the same convention as class names but are preferably adjectives.
-Try to end the names with -able or -ible: Sortable, Accessible, Savable Variable identifier.
+Element Description Naming convention Class Section 1.12.1 of something.
+Classes are de- fined as declaring variables Names should be nouns and written in mixed case starting with an upper case letter.
+Do not use underscores to separate words.
+DataFrameGenerator, FitsArchive Interface Section 1.12.2.1 tion as class names but are preferably adjectives.
+Try to end Variable identifier.
 Each variable has a Names should be mixed case starting with a lower case letter.
-Do not use underscores to separate words. frameBufferCounter, nSamples, line, Instance Variable Section 1.13.1 A variable that is part of an object.
-For the rationale of this naming convention see HSCDT/TN009 on ESA Livelink detectorNo Names should start with an underscore, otherwise follow the general conventions for variables (see above). packetType, isVisible Local Variable A variable that is part of a function or method.
-Names follow the naming convention of normal variables. counter, length, pixelName Constant Names should be all uppercase using an underscore to separate words: MAX_ITERATIONS Boolean variable and method Parameter A logical type/function that can only have or return the values 'true' or 'false'.
+Do not use underscores to sepa- rate words. frameBufferCounter, nSamples, line, detec- torNo Instance Variable Section 1.12.1 A variable that is part of an object.
+For the rationale of this naming convention see HSCDT/TN009 on ESA Livelink Names should start with an un- derscore, otherwise follow the general conventions for vari- ables (see above). packetType,isVisi- ble Local Variable A variable that is part of a func- tion or method.
+Names follow the naming con- vention of normal variables. counter, length, pix- elName Constant Names should be all uppercase using an underscore to separate words: MAX ITERATIONS Boolean variable and method A logical type/function that can only have or return the values 'true' or 'false'.
 Methods have parentheses () while variable haven't.
+Names should start with is-, has-, can-, or should Parameter An argument to a function or a method.
+Names follow the naming con- vention of normal variables.

-Element Description Naming convention An argument to a function or a method.
-Names follow the naming convention of normal variables. name, packet Property Names should be all lower case and start with 'hcss'.
-The hierarchical parts should be separated with a dot. hcss.binstruct.service Method A function defined in a class.
-Names should be verbs and Section 1.13.1 written in mixed case starting with a lower case letter.
-Do not use underscores to separate words. getName(), load() Function Section 1.11 A jython function is a collection of code lines to perform a specific task under one name.
-Functions take arguments and provide one output.
-They are like methods, except they are not inside a class.
-A function can also be an instance of the Task convention as method names in classes. resample(), readTm() class.
-Numeric function Section 3.4 Task A Task is a class which can be Chapter 4 conventions as for classes.
-Task names should end with the word 'Task'.
-110445 DisplayDataFrameTask, ResampleTask Package Section 1.13.4 Names should be in lower- case letters and digits, don't use underscores. in Java and Jython. herschel.ia.numeric Package names should be short so that the fully qualified package name doesn't become excessively long.
+Element Description Naming convention name, packet Property Names should be all lower case and start with 'hcss'.
+The hierar- chical parts should be separated with a dot. hcss.binstruct.service Method Section 1.12.1 A function defined in a class.
+Names should be verbs and writ- ten in mixed case starting with a lower case letter.
+Do not use un- derscores to separate words. getName(), load() Function Section 1.10 A jython function is a collection of code lines to perform a spe- cific task under one name.
+Func- tions take arguments and provide one output.
+They are like meth- ods, except they are not inside a class.
+A function can also be an instance of the Task class. tion as method names in classes.
+Numeric function Section 3.2 Task Chapter 4 A Task is a class which can be called as a function.
+Tasks do input and output parameter type checking and provide history to Products. tions as for classes.
+Task names Package Section 1.12.4 Names should be in lower-case letters and digits, don't use un-